 Refund Calculation Example

 The refund calculations below are for example only.
-Your refund amount will vary based on program,
+Your refund amount will vary based on program, number of lessons completed, amount of tuition already paid, payment plan selected at enrollment, and length of enrollment.

 Example Refund Calculation